Help! Water is Coming Up from My Shower Drain!

 Plumbing System Issues

 Another possibility is a problem within your plumbing system.
-Issues such as a blocked vent stack, a mainline clog, or a damaged sewer line can cause water to back up through the shower drain.
+Issues such as a blocked vent stack, a mainline clog, or a sewer line in need of repair can cause water to back up through the shower drain.
 These problems may require professional assistance to diagnose and resolve.

 How to Handle Water Coming Up from your Shower Drain